 Summary: This post will outline reasons why a database (db) is marked in recovery pending state.
 Also, it will describe methods to fix ‘SQL server database in recovery pending state’ problem.
 You can resolve the problem by executing queries in SQL Server Management Studio (SSMS), or by using Stellar Repair for MS SQL software.

-An SQL database is considered to be damaged if one or more of its core files are in the inconsistent state.
-Depending upon how severe the damage is, the database is marked with different states.
-Check the few states below:
+A SQL database is considered to be damaged if one or more of its core files are in an inconsistent state.
+Depending on how severe the damage is, the db is marked with different states.
+Some of these states are:

-Online – If one of the data files has been damaged during a query or some other operation, the database will remain online and accessible.
+Online – If one of the data files is damaged when executing a query or some other operation, the database will remain online and accessible.

 SELECT name, state_desc from sys.databases